vincenttommi/phase-1-review-conditionals/README.md

 construct your conditional code using some combination of `if`, `else if`, and `else`.
 It may not be the most efficient way to write the code, but it will always do the trick.

+As a rule of thumb, you may find it makes sense to start with `if` statements and, once you've got the code working, consider refactoring it to use a ternary or switch statement if they're better suited for what you need to do.

 ## Resources